iosnitishsharma/swift-defer/README.md

-# Swift Guard Medium Post
+# Swift Defer Medium Post

-Code which accompanies my post on Medium: [Swift Guard Statement](https://medium.com/@rwgrier/swift-guard-statement-c024a1f4fb4e#.p5jzk7rsw)
+Code which accompanies my post on Medium: Swift Defer Statement

 ## How To Run

-The example code is in an Xcode Playgrounds.
-All you need is Xcode 7.x to run.
+The example code files can be run with [CodeRunner 2](https://coderunnerapp.com).

 ## Creator